irenecrsn/gmat/README.md

-By default, it uses the method described in the above paper; however, it is possible to also use the classical diagonal dominance method by setting `method = domdiag` in the parameter list.
+By default, it uses the method described in the above paper; however, it is possible to also use the classical diagonal dominance method by setting `method = "domdiag"` in the parameter list.

 ## An example of use